abmist/s2ci/README.md

 * Given the large amount of data stored in the database, **are necessary several seconds for the data being loaded**.

 * Not all charts displayed have a *specific meaning* (no meaningful relationship between variables used).
-Some of them were displayed just in order to practise.
+Some of them were displayed just in order to practise and create as many different kind of charts as possible.
+That is the case of the bubble chart and the scatter plot.

 * Almost all charts include titles that are displayed when the mouse over any element of them.
 These titles show different kind of information like donations in USD, percentages, dates, etc.